crosshj/parascene-desktop/docs/PLAN-blue-capacity-priority.md

 - Pending dequeue by `job_id` (later).

 Done when
-- In line vs generating is visible after send.
+- Done: in line vs generating is visible after send.
 A pending video does not hit the gen-finish timeout and show failed.
 GUIDE-generate-wait matches: finish clock starts at `running`.
 - Occupancy before decide; just wait, Replicate, or don’t start.
 - Product slider from method `cost` to 50, sticky image max and sticky video max, charge that named price at done.
 Cannot undercut list.
 Direct/Lab always-next (beats 50), no credit bid.
 Later higher max can jump pending.
 - Don’t start / dequeue is not `failed`.